A Jedi's Fight - A Star Wars Fan Fiction Story

 "Luke has taught me to accept what happened in my past.
 It can't undone.
 He also said I had to look upon my past with regret, not anger or hatred, and to forgive you your failures.
 There have been many moments when I blamed you for what you've done to me and to so many others, but Luke has always told me that he could forgive you, because before you died you renounced the Dark Side and became a Jedi Knight again.
 I certainly would have had another life and another youth, if I had grown up with my mother.
 Severini would have raise me at the Good Side of the Force and probably would have passed on the Force knowledge how to use the Force's healing powers."

 'Liane, from the moment I saw you, you have become very dear to me.
 When I first saw that little giggling girl, who didn't seemed to be afraid of me, images of Padmé's pregnancy flashed through my mind.
 When I attacked her in a fit of rage with the power of the Dark Side, she was heavily pregnant.
 Our baby was almost due.
 In a whim I took you with me, and I decided you should be the daughter I had killed.
-When I found out that Luke was my real son, I couldn't believe that to be true.
+When I found out that Luke was my son, I couldn't believe that to be true.
 I couldn't believe that I had a son living, and I blamed the emperor for having lied to me all those years.
 He told me I had killed Padmé.'

 "From the moment you knew that Luke was your son, you felt a conflict inside, father.
 I have felt it, every time we talked about him.
 I didn't understand the contradictory feelings you had for Luke Skywalker.
 He was a Jedi Knight, and you always said that you regarded him as a threat to the empire, an enemy, but there was also pride, care, even love inside you.
 Father, your decision to adopt me as your daughter has saved my life, for you could easily have killed me too.
 You've taught me bad things, but also many good ones.
 You learned me to feel the Force in everything that surrounded me in the Morantan jungle and to listen to her will.
 You taught me to interfere with the Force's will, and we often argued about the dominance and power the Force could give.
 I didn't want that power, for I cared for what I felt around me; the plants, the birds, the insects, even the predators.
 They were all connected with each other and with me.
 Luke says that is the Living Force.
 It creates life, makes things grow; it surrounds and penetrates us.
 The galaxy needs the Living Force to prosper and protect life, father.
 Master Odan-Urr has told me that the Good Side always has to fight the Dark Side of the Force, for the Dark Side may never be the dominant power."